Improving physical activity

 Increased physical fitness and activity will produce numerous health benefits (reduced rates of obesity, cardio-vascular disease and diabetes) as well as an improved mental health and quality of life (important for lipoedema patients to overcome negative feelings often associated with the condition).

 Current UK NHS guidelines recommend adults should be active every day and should undertake at least two and half hours of moderate intensity activity each week.
 This should include muscle strength exercises at least two days a week.
-This information is very useful for those with lipoedema, but it should be noted that activity should be gradually introduced and increased as time goes by to try and prevent aggravating any pain and/or bruising.
+This information is very useful for those with lipoedema, but it should be noted that activity should be gradually introduced and increased as time goes by to try and prevent aggravating any pain.
 Exercise should generally be of low impact/intensity (especially if knees/hips are painful) and may include yoga, Pilates, cycling and water-based exercises.
 Resistance bands should be gradually introduced over time to improve muscle strength.
 More active (high intensity) exercise should be continued if it is well tolerated.

 Exercising in water (swimming or water aerobics – or even just walking in water) is particularly helpful for lipoedema because this form of exercise helps reduce the strain on joints and muscles and also helps to improve venous and lymphatic return due to the hydrostatic pressure against the skin.
 Embarrassment about the appearance of lipoedema is often given as an excuse not to do it, but solutions can be found (see motivational tips below to help) – and will help start improving the lipoedema and negative feelings associated with it.